 You can add or remove apps from the Control Center using the existing buttons, but some of them have more functionality.
 Notes serves to launch that app, giving you the choice of a new note, checklist, photo, or to scan a document.
 You can add Low Power Mode, the Magnifier, and more.
 Adding Text Size means that you can drag on the right up and down to make text bigger or smaller.
 With Flashlight, you get a variety of different flashlight levels and with the Timer, you tap it and then launch right to the Clock app.
 For the Calculator, you can copy the last result or tap to jump into the app.
 For the Camera, tap and hold and go straight to a particular mode — selfie, video, slo-mo — rather than just a quick tap to launch the camera.

-Right now, only built-in Apple apps and controls are available for the Control Center.
-Some widgets can’t be removed from Control Center, for example, the spacious Screen Mirroring button, despite the fact that many users don’t use it, and the Music control.
-Controls for Wi-Fi, networking, Bluetooth, AirDrop, Cellular, Volume, Screen Orientation Rotate Lock, and Brightness are all permanent fixtures within the Control Center.
-Some controls are available only for specific devices, like Personal Hotspot and Cellular controls which are available on iPhones and Cellular equipped iPads.
+Only built-in Apple controls and apps are available for the Control Center at present.
+You can’t remove some widgets, like the big Screen Mirroring button (even though many users don’t use it) and the Music control, from the Control Center.
+Controls for Brightness, Screen Orientation Rotate Lock, Volume, Cellular, AirDrop, Bluetooth, networking, and Wi-Fi are other immovable fixtures within the Control Center.
+Some controls are available only for specific devices, like Personal Hotspot and Cellular controls, available on iPhones and Cellular equipped iPads.

 - How to jailbreak your iPhone or iPod Touch